mathgladiator/adama-lang/reference/src/road-map.md

 ## Web management
 The [online web portal](https://ide.adama-platform.com) needs a lot of work to be useful.
+NOTE: It may make more sense to fully deprecate the IDE as it takes time and isn't that useful.

 | project         | IP  | milestones/description                                                    |
 |-----------------|-----|---------------------------------------------------------------------------|